acend/openshift-operations-training/content/en/docs/02/05_worker-nodes.md

 Without going into detail yet on how and where you can find dashboards and metrics for capacity monitoring, it's safe to say that one small Python app doesn't need 3 worker nodes with 8 CPU cores and 32 GB of memory.
 So we are going to decrease the number of worker nodes to 2 and also reduce their size.

-We admit that in real life, this would probably be the other way round.
+We have to admit that in real life, this would probably be the other way round.
 Instead of reducing the number of nodes and their capacity, we would add more nodes and maybe even make them bigger.
 However, be it reducing or enlarging the cluster, the process is the same and the forecast for this training tells us that we're not going to see much more workload.